vdbhat/lineup-calc/README.md

 # lineup-calc
 This program uses Python and Python Pandas to read in custom NFL Player and Team data (.csv) in order to recommend a lineup for fantasy football for a given week.
 Objects are created for both players and teams, each with different attributes that lead to different methods when player scoring takes place.
+The Tkinter package is also used to create a GUI for the program so that the program does not need to be run from the command line.